 Want to know the best place to buy vacant land?
 It’s easy: in the area that’s going to be developed in the future!
 The value of your investment will rise as demand increases for the land around it.
 So, determine the path of growth so you can know where your next land investment should be.

 Vacant has historically been a compelling investment.
 (After all, ALL land was vacant at some point!)
-If you want to buy land within the New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area area, make sure you weigh these 5 site characteristics before buying raw land for development in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area.
+If you want to buy land within the North Carolina & New Jersey area, make sure you weigh these 5 site characteristics before buying raw land for development in North Carolina & New Jersey.